Apple's Tim Cook: I disagree with Trump on Charlottesville

 Related: Trump's business panels collapse after president's remarks on Charlottesville

-He also announced Apple would donate $1 million each to the Southern Poverty Law Center and the Anti-Defamation League, describing them as groups "working to rid our country of hate."
+He announced Apple would donate $1 million each to the Southern Poverty Law Center and the Anti-Defamation League, describing them as groups working "to rid our country of hate."

-Cook denounced the violence in Charlottesville on Twitter earlier this week, saying: "We've seen the terror of white supremacy & racist violence before.
-It's a moral issue - an affront to America.
-We must all stand against it."
+And for every dollar that Apple employees donate to certain human rights groups through the end of September, the company will donate $2.
+Customers will also soon be able to use iTunes to support the Southern Poverty Law Center.

+Cook's comments come after top CEOs abandoned Trump in the wake of his remarks on Charlottesville, leading to the collapse of the president's two business advisory groups.
+Cook had previously participated in a couple tech summits hosted by Trump.

 -- Rob Mclean contributed to this report.